 This site has a list of schools that have squash programs along with coaches’ contact information and links to schools’ and teams’ websites.
 The site also has team rankings and results along with articles about many teams.
 Students can use this information to help them decide which schools might be the best fits academically and athletically.

 Visiting Schools: Visiting a school can be one of the best ways to determine whether it is a good fit or not.
-Students should try to visit schools during the spring of or the summer after their junior year or the September and October of their senior year.
-Students can arrange to meet with a school’s coach and ask questions about the squash program, and they can meet with a member of the admissions staff and get a feel for the campus.
+After September 1 of their junior year in high school, students can arrange to meet with a school’s coach and ask questions about the squash program, and they can meet with a member of the admissions staff and get a feel for the campus.